GraphLand: Evaluating Graph Machine Learning Models on Diverse Industrial Data: Experiments

 Further, we attempt to make originally graph-agnostic models stronger on our benchmark by providing them with some graph information through feature augmentation.
-Specifically, for each node in the graph, we aggregate features from all its one-hop neighbors in the graph and compute the mean, maximum, and minimum values of each feature, appending these statistics to the node's original features.
+Specifically, for each node in the graph, we aggregate features from all its one-hop neighbors in the graph, compute the mean, maximum, and minimum values of each feature, and append these statistics to the node's original features.
 This mimics one step of GNN spatial graph convolution and allows graph-agnostic models to use some of the graph information that GNNs use.
-We call this feature augmentation strategy \emph{neighborhood feature aggregation} (\texttt{NFA}) and denote models that use it with the -\texttt{NFA} suffix.
-A more detailed description of \texttt{NFA} is provided in Appendix~\ref{app:experiments-setting}.
+We call this feature augmentation strategy \emph{neighborhood feature aggregation} (NFA) and denote models that use it with the -NFA suffix.
+A more detailed description of NFA is provided in Appendix~\ref{app:nfa}.

 \paragraph{Graph neural networks} As our main models, we use four representative GNN architectures: two classic GNNs~--- GCN \citep{kipf2017semi} and GraphSAGE \citep{hamilton2017inductive}, and two attention-augmented GNNs~--- GAT \citep{velivckovic2018graph} and neighborhood-attention Graph Transformer (GT) \citep{shi2021masked}.
+Note that GT is a local graph transformer with attention only over node neighborhoods, which is different from global graph transformers with all-to-all attention.
 For all GNNs, we use the modifications from \citet{platonov2023critical} that add skip connections, layer normalization, and MLP blocks to the models.
 We found that these modifications often significantly improve performance on our datasets.